Bankruptcy gives you a fresh start financially. But it’s not for everyone.

 your finances so you can get a second chance.

-hire an attorney, file with the courts, get a trustee who liquidates your
+3-4 months.
+You hire an attorney, file with the courts, get a trustee who liquidates

-nonexempt assets, and then you are for the most part free of creditor
+your nonexempt assets, and then you are for the most part free of

-harassment, demanding letters from the bank, and huge interest rates on
+creditor harassment, demanding letters from the bank, and huge interest rates on your credit

-your credit card debt.
-Still, Chapter 7 bankruptcy should only be used
+card debt.
+Still, Chapter 7 bankruptcy should only be used in certain

-in certain cases: in some respects, it’s the best form of bankruptcy
+cases: in some respects, it’s the best form of bankruptcy available;

-car and home.
-It depends on what assets will be exempt and nonexempt.
+home.
+It depends on what assets will be

-For instance, you cannot cancel mortgage debt, so this won’t save
+exempt and nonexempt.
+For instance, you cannot cancel mortgage debt, so this

-your home from foreclosure.
-You can eliminate the majority of your debt,
+won’t save your home from foreclosure.
+You can eliminate the majority

 Before Chapter 7 bankruptcy begins, hire a professional bankruptcy attorney